-Traditional Islamic poetry explains divine attributes—mercy as concept, compassion as theology.
-The 99 Names reverses this.
-Each poem witnesses a specific moment where a divine attribute emerged through human action, refusing to announce significance.
+Traditional Islamic poetry explains divine attributes—mercy as concept, compassion as theology. *The 99 Names* reverses this.
+Each poem captures a specific moment where a divine attribute appeared through human action.

-Eliminate interpretive scaffolding.
-Cut "I realized mercy" or "I understood compassion."
-Show Bamba making wudu at 6:47pm, his navy Jordans unlaced outside the bathroom door.
+Interpretive scaffolding.
+No "I realized mercy" or "I understood compassion."
+Show Bamba making wudu at 6:47pm, navy Jordans unlaced outside the bathroom.
 The reader discovers mercy.

-Eliminate metaphor stacking.
+Metaphor stacking.
 One vehicle maximum.
-Prefer literal witness.
-Not "remembrance flows like water like prayer"—just: water darkens the fabric at his wrists.
+Prefer what I actually saw.
+Not "remembrance flows like water like prayer"—just water darkening fabric at his wrists.

-Eliminate sermonic endings.
+Sermonic endings.
 Never end on thesis statements.
-End on irreplaceable concrete image: the sound of him winning, a shoulder pressed against yours.
+End on concrete image: the sound of him winning, a shoulder pressed against yours.

-I include Arabic without italics, name masjids without glossaries, reference prayer times without footnotes.
-This isn't opacity—it's respect.
+Arabic appears without italics.
+Masjids without glossaries.
+Prayer times without footnotes.
 Readers who know, know.
-Readers who don't still receive witnessed truth rather than anthropological exhibit.
+Readers who don't still receive witnessed truth.

 Bamba at the sink, Masjid Al-Noor basement,